thwamster/Tournament-Simulator/README.md

 Number of prelim rounds: 7
 Number of elim rounds: 6
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-List of team codes:                                       // copy-pasted from tabroom Alpharetta MK
+List of team codes:                                       // all of these copy-pasted from tabroom into a spreadsheet, then copy-pasted back into the program.
+Alpharetta MK
 Altamont DS
 [...]                                                     // removed for readability
 Wichita East HR
 Wylie E. Groves XC
-List of entry names:                                      // copy-pasted from tabroom Kohli & Mahesh
+List of entry names:=
+Kohli & Mahesh
 Denson & Stumpff
 [...]                                                     // removed for readability